 A hummingbird cake is a spiced cake that has the bananas and crushed pineapple within it.
 It is frosted with a cream cheese frosting and then sprinkled with the nut of your choice.
 It is sweet and definitely can be served at any celebration.

 I made the traditional fried cannoli and then came up with my own filling.
-Ricotta cheese is not my favorite so I strayed away from using that (cream cheese is way better).
+Ricotta cheese is not at the top of my list, so I used cream cheese instead.
 White chocolate was used along with the pecan meal as I had an overabundance of these in my baking pantry!
-Why not!!!
-Overall, I give this recipe a 10 out of 10 and giving myself a pat on the back!

 How to make the cannoli shells from scratch